benjamingarzon/LH-RSA/process/README.md

 do surface based fMRI analysis and use activation sites as mask xxdo 'prewhitening' permutation and rsa

-are some maps 0?? no, open again with freesurfer

 Find centers without spatiotemporal and then do spatiotemporal